-Below is a grand piano, received by a high-risk school, Mount Vernon High School, New York, through our Music Scholarship Program.
+Below is a grand piano, received by a high-risk school, through our Music Scholarship Program, Mount Vernon school district, New York.
 The piano will serve the students of that high school as well as these middle school magnet school children, featured in the photo below, who partake in a partnered music program there.
 Without this Redemsong donation, these middle and high school kids living in marginalized circumstances would be lacking the opportunity to have the experience of a grand piano.

 CEO arrives on school site for the delivery of a Redemsong grand piano, through our Music Scholarship program, and Fox News interview (left).
 Below, middle school kids take advantage of a Redemsong piano donation to Mount Vernon High School, New York.